Bruises That Start Yellow | Quick Clues Explained

 Why Do Bruises Change Color?

 The color changes in bruises are due to biochemical reactions as the body clears out trapped blood cells.
-Immediately after injury, fresh blood pools under the skin, appearing red or purple due to oxygen-rich hemoglobin.
-Within 24 to 48 hours, hemoglobin breaks down into biliverdin (green pigment), which then converts into bilirubin (yellow pigment).
-Finally, hemosiderin (brown pigment) appears before the bruise fades entirely.
+Immediately after injury, fresh blood pools under the skin, often appearing red, purple, or blue depending on skin tone, bruise depth, and oxygen levels in the trapped blood.
+Over the next several days, hemoglobin breaks down into other pigments.
+Green, yellow, and brown shades can appear as the bruise continues healing.

-This sequence explains why most bruises transition through colors: red → purple/blue → green → yellow → brown → normal skin tone.
+This sequence explains why many bruises transition through colors: red or purple/blue → green → yellow → brown → normal skin tone.
+The timing is not identical for everyone, and some bruises may look darker, lighter, or less colorful depending on skin tone and the severity of the injury.

 However, when bruises start yellow without showing earlier stages, it might be because: